Human Rights Day event commemorates previous victims of political prosecution in Taiwan | Taiwan News

 Cheng said the Taiwanese government was one of the few in Asia to reflect upon the history of political suppression.

-Ho Ing-hong (何穎紅), who represented the families of the victims of political prosecution, said his father and two relatives had been killed during the White Terror.
+Ho Ing-hong (何穎紅), who represented the families of the victims of political prosecution, said his father and two relatives were killed during White Terror.

-Sunday’s event was participated by roughly 150 people and was organized by the Preparatory Office for the National Human Rights Museum under the Ministry of Culture, according to MOC.
+Sunday’s event was joined by roughly 150 people and was organized by the Preparatory Office for the National Human Rights Museum under the Ministry of Culture, according to MOC.

 The 228 Incident represents a series of uprisings taking place across Taiwan in 1947.
 It first started when the Kuomintang-led nationalist government confiscated illegal cigarettes from a civilian.
 The conflict soon spread around the island.
 Workers and intellectuals who had been dissatisfied by unfair policies imposed upon them revolted against the authorities.
 These revolts were met by violent suppression and thousands of protesters were killed by the government.